seracio/plugnplay/README.md

 # plugnplay

-> A tiny module to use a dictionnary of Observables as a Store for React
+> A tiny module to use a dictionary of Observables as a Store for React

 ## Disclaimer